 Effects and therapeutic use of cicicum

 The use of the cicicum until recently was justified only by confidence in the clinical experience of the TCM.
-Cicimek, for example, is part of the ancient anti-depression kit kan ta tao ca written in the 2nd century NL. ( Jun2014hmg ).
+Cicimek, for example, is part of the anti-depression kanji tao, written in writing since the 2nd century AD. ( Jun2014hmg ).
 Cicimek is traditionally used in TČM for the protection of the liver .
 In addition to the fruits, ticks and seeds (cores) are also used for treatment.

 Until 2007, there was almost no information in the scientific literature on the cicicums ( Naftali2008zje was the only source available at that time to quote Joe Hing Kwok Chu ).
 Until recently, Japanese publications ( Huang2007maa and Huang2009czj ) appeared about its possible anticancer effect on the liver.
 It found triterpenoid acids ( Guo2009hlc ) and the Taiwanese publication Chen2010wez confirmed the protective effect of the cicicide on the liver.
 The fruits of the cicicide contain a considerable amount of antioxidant flavonoids ( Chen2010wez ).